AutoMapper is used to map data between two objects. In this blog, we will see how to use AutoMapper in our application.

 class Program { static void Main(string[] args) { var config = new MapperConfiguration(am => { am.CreateMap<Employee, Member>().ForMember(destination => destination.FullName, src => src.MapFrom(p => p.Name)) .ForMember(destination => destination.Location, src => src.MapFrom(p => p.City)); }); IMapper mapper = config.CreateMapper(); var source = new Employee(); source.Name = “Ram”; source.City = “Delhi”; var dest = mapper.Map<Employee, Member>(source); Console.WriteLine(dest.FullName); Console.WriteLine(dest.Location); Console.ReadLine(); } } |

-Now if you will run your application, you are going to get the same output.
+Now if you run your application, you are going to get the same output.

 Hope you like this blog.
-Please comment your feedback below and share this blog.
+Please comment with your feedback below and share this blog.

 You may like other blogs –